wombatus2137/my-scripts/README.md

 # my-scripts
 My collection of bat, ps and sh scripts.

+## Nothing on close & Sleep on close
+Quickly changes what happens when you close your laptop's lid.

 ## Update everything
 Updates all programs and PowerShell modules installed on a sysytem.